rtx4d/android_device_nubia_nx619j/README.md

 Device configuration for Nubia Red Magic Mars
 =============================================

-The Nubia Red Magic Mars (codenamed _"NX619J"_) is a high-end smartphone from Xiaomi.
+The Nubia Red Magic Mars (codenamed _"NX619J"_) is a high-end smartphone from Nubia.

 It was announced in November 2018.
 Release date was December 2018.